 Granada is one of the most enchanting and beautiful cities in all of Spain.
 Visitors fall in love not only with its monumental historic past but also with the vibrant culture and people who live there today.
 As the last Moorish stronghold to fall in 1492, Granada holds many of the secrets of ancient Spain and perhaps more than any other city bears the unmistakable imprint of the Moorish reign.

-On this walking tour will explore the history and culture of this city.
+On this walking tour we will explore the history and culture of this city.
 From the city’s origins in the narrow cobblestone streets of the Albaycin to the gardens hidden behind the walls of the old houses (Carmenes) to the hustle and bustle of the old silk market, Granada is teeming with things to do and see, so join us and get to know more about this fascinating city.

 Some of the highlights of this tour include: